jinahya/assertj-bean-validation/README.md

 }
 ```

-A number of static factory methods are prepared.
+A number of static factory methods are prepared for extended assertion classes.

 ```java
 class Test {